Thiago099/jsx-dom-builder/README.md

 ## Description

-This is a library that allows to use jsx to create dom  elements, and manipulating them with a builder method
+This is a library that allows to use jsx to create a wrapper to the dom elements, that you can use to change anything within that dom element

 ## Instalation